fingerproof/cordova-plugin-gapreload/README.md

 Note: if you use the *grunt-gapreload* task, skip these steps and follow [the proper documentation][grunt-gapreload] instead.

+**Cordova 3.3** - For now, move *config.xml* back to the *www* folder (it won't break anything).
+I'm currently working on a better way to make the plugin work again without doing this (probably by writing configuration values in the *index.html* file itself).
+Please be patient, this is a temporary solution.

 1. Install the [LiveReload][LiveReload] app (latest version can be found [here][latest]).
 2. Install the [Apache Cordova][Cordova] 3 CLI: `$ npm install -g cordova` (you may need to use `sudo`).
 3. `cd` into your Cordova app folder previously created using the `cordova create` command.